 If you want to book for a group of 10 or more then it may be better to book an individual group tour – please email us at mail (at) agroforestry.co.uk.

 It is essential that you pre-book the tours below as most tours get filled up before the day.
-Each tour is £10.00 per adult payable when you book (non refundable unless we cancel a tour).
+Each tour is £10.00 per adult payable when you book (non refundable if you cancel; should we have to cancel due to covid, you will be able to re-schedule to a future date).

 Each tour is of a single site only – there isn’t time to visit more in a couple of hours.
 Please make sure you have booked a tour of the right site!
 Some tours (of 2 different sites) have been placed on adjacent days in case you are travelling a long way here and can take advantage of staying locally.
-[2020 note: campsites have opened on 4th July]
+Current covid lockdowns in the UK may be lifted partially on 12 April (for self-contained accomodation) or in May (for other accomodation).

 You will get emailed directions immediately when you book using the forms below (check your Spam folder if you don’t see it).
 No dogs please.